 If a student arrives late to class on a day students are giving speeches, the student will wait outside the classroom until there is a break between student speakers.
 Students who enter class while a fellow student is presenting become a major distraction and will not be tolerated.
-Entering during a speech will affect your overall grade.
+Students who enter the classroom while a student is giving a speech will lose 5 points for the same speech.